 @IntRange takes two arguments - a lower bound and an upper bound.
 Its meaning is that at run time, the expression evaluates to a value between the bounds (inclusive).
 For example, an expression of type @IntRange(from=0, to=255) evaluates to 0, 1, 2, ..., 254, or 255.
-An @IntVal and @IntRange annotation that represent the same set of values are semantically identical and interchangeable: they have exactly the same meaning, and using either one has the same effect. @ArrayLenRange has the same relationship to @ArrayLen that @IntRange has to @IntVal.
-The @MinLen annotation is an alias for @ArrayLenRange (meaning that every @MinLen annotation is automatically converted to an @ArrayLenRange annotation) that only takes one argument, which is the lower bound of the range.
-The upper bound of the range is the maximum integer value.
+An @IntVal and @IntRange annotation that represent the same set of values are semantically identical and interchangeable: they have exactly the same meaning, and using either one has the

 Figure 19.1: At the top, the type qualifier hierarchy of the Constant Value Checker annotations.
+The first four qualifiers are applicable to primitives and their wrappers; the next to Strings, and the final two to arrays.
 Qualifiers in gray are used internally by the type system but should never be written by a programmer.
 At the bottom are examples of additional subtyping relationships that depend on the annotations' arguments.

+'''

 Figure 19.2: The Constant Value Checker infers different types for a variable on different lines of the program.

+'''